Saravanan-mc/CSS_learning/README.md

 🚀 Why Learn CSS?

-CSS brings life and design to HTML structures
+🎨 Brings life and design to HTML structures

-Essential for frontend development and UI/UX design
+💻 Essential for frontend development and UI/UX design

-Helps in building responsive and professional-looking websites
+📱 Helps in building responsive and professional-looking websites

-Acts as the foundation before moving into advanced frameworks like Bootstrap, Tailwind, or Sass
+🧩 Acts as the foundation before moving into advanced frameworks like Bootstrap, Tailwind, or Sass